 One of the most challenging parts of our job here at CBCS is meeting with the families of would-be residents and seeing the emotion written all over their faces.
+They’re often wondering, what will it be like for our loved one to be living in a retirement community?
 When children see their parents getting old and infirm, it can cause a huge wellspring of emotions to emerge.

 What Makes For A Good Retirement Community?

 Great retirement communities are not created without a great deal of loving care and vigilance.
 Our Christian ethos provides us with the structure to offer compassionate care, but we must always take care to maintain and live up to this ethos.
 After all, we are all subject to the passions of humankind, and it is our commitment to Christian values that truly sets us apart from many other aged care facilities.